BIGJRA/BIGJRA.github.io/reborn.md

 ## Byxbysion Wasteland

-After the scenes on top of Pyrous, head back to Reborn City and go to the South Obsidia Ward.
+Head to the eastern side of the South Obsidia Ward.
 Talk to Cain to enter the Byxbysion Wasteland.

 **Byxbysion Wasteland**